 “And you’re a senior,” I said, deflated.

-“Yeah, but…” He glanced over and perhaps sensing I needed some reassurance, added, “that doesn’t mean we can’t be friends.”
+“Yeah, but…” Seth glanced over and perhaps sensing I needed some reassurance, added, “That doesn’t mean we can’t be friends.”

 “Friends,” I echoed, but the way he was looking at me, the way my body was responding, I didn’t think friendship was what he had in mind.